Azure/Solution-Architecture-Questions/docs/architecture.md

         * Key Concepts:
             * ExpressRoute, VPN, Firewall
         * Questions:
-            * Is the system allowed to reach to external services?
+            * Does the system reach to external services?
+            * How do users interact with the system?
-            * Will external services (or users) reach to the system?
+            * Is access to the system public or locked down?
-            * Any ingress/egress rules?
+                * If locked down, how so?
-            * Any on-premesis requirements?
+            * Any on-prem requirements?
     * Compute
         * Key Concepts:
             * VM, VMSS, Azure Functions, Batch
         * Questions:
             * Will the system run in containers?
             * Is the system CPU or memory intensive? (or both?)
-            * How are you bundling the system?
+            * How do you bundle the system?
-            * How will your application scale?
             * How do you know when to scale?
-            * What parts of the system are syncronous?
-            * What parts of the system are asyncronous?
+            * What needs to happen for the system to scale? (e.g. more VM's)
     * Storage
         * Key Concepts:
             * Blob, NFS, SMB
         * Questions:
             * Does the system need to persist data outside a database?
             * What format is the data in?  (e.g. local files, blob)
+            * What size is the data?
     * IoT
         * Key Concepts:
             * IoT Hub, IoT Central